 Which Beginner Hosting is Best for Small Business?

-Hostinger is best for small business owners who want affordable hosting with modern tools.
-Its hPanel dashboard makes website management simple, while features like a free domain, email hosting, automatic backups, and AI assistant (Kodee) help reduce setup work.
+Hostinger is best for small business owners who want affordable hosting with modern setup tools.
+Its hPanel dashboard makes website management simple, while features like a free domain, email hosting, automatic backups, and Kodee AI assistant help reduce setup work.

 Which Host has the Best Onboarding & Setup Support?